Money, that piece of paper or the metal in your pocket, has no value — until you buy something with it.

-- One taxi ride or a bus and fine pastry?
+- One taxi ride or a bus trip and a fine pastry?

-- DSLR camera or a top quality point&shoot camera and new walking shoes?
+- DSLR camera or a good quality point-and-shoot camera and new walking shoes?

-In advance of a trip, you may plan to spend so much on accommodation, a certain amount on food and another amount shopping.
+You have choices.
+In advance of a trip, you may plan to spend so much on accommodation, a certain amount on food and another amount shopping or on activities.
 But on your trip, things can change.
 Unexpected opportunities arise and you are faced with the decision of when to make or break your budget.

 As a solo traveler, you choose how to spend your money.
-You aren’t forced to spend money in way that doesn’t interest you.
-So, the question is: what interests you?
-What’s important?
+You aren’t forced to spend money in any way that doesn’t interest you or will cause you stress.

 - You can get the same results/pleasure/satisfaction at a lower cost.